wy-chung/bounds-check/README.md

 The advantages of capability-based approach are:
 * The pointer is smaller than the fat pointer based approach
 * The overhead to get the object metadata is very low
+* When doing memcpy, there is no need to propagate the metadata for the pointers in the buffer since the metadata are in a spearate table
 * It can detect temporal safety violations by using capability revocation
-* When doing memcpy, there is no need to propagate the metadata for the pointers in the buffer since the metadata are in a spearate area
 * It supports principle of intentional use
 * It supports principle of exclusive thread local data